anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/create-site-by-custom-template-and-grant-permissions.rst

 .. image:: ../../../_static/img/flow/how-tos/create-site-list-new-item.png
    :alt: Create site

 As I mentioned above I simplified this example to keep it clear.
 You can add more fields to this list to work with your projects.
-For example, you can add field *‘Project Template’*  and use it to create new SharePoint site from the template which name will be specified in this field.
+For example, you can add field *‘Project Template’*  and use it for specifying the name of the template to create new SharePoint site.

 .. _saveSiteAsTemplate: